 What is Naturally Extracted Tobacco (NET)?

 The tobacco leaves are essentially cold soaked at low temperatures for periods of several weeks to several months.
-The result is an extremely flavourful extract that has very little Nicotine which is why we add this as a later point in the e liquid production process.
+The result is an extremely flavourful extract that has very little Nicotine which is why we add this at a later point in the e-liquid production process.

 Alternative Methods for Tobacco Flavouring

 Selecting the right leaves from the best tobacco varieties and then taking them through the cold maturation process is a time consuming and expensive method of producing tobacco liquids.
-There are of course alternatives that allow manufactures to produce tobacco e liquids far more quickly and more cheaply.
+There are of course alternatives that allow manufacturers to create tobacco e liquids far more quickly and more cheaply.

 Many e liquids use synthetic tobacco flavourings produced in a laboratory.
-This is no different to how many flavours are produced in the food and drink we consume on a daily basis.
-This type of flavour has its place in the market but they fail to capture the true essence of tobacco and the many available varieties.
+This is no different to how many flavours are created in the food and drink we consume on a daily basis.
+This type of flavour has its place in the market, but they fail to capture the true essence of tobacco and the many available varieties.

 Types of Tobacco Red Vape use

 Brightleaf “Virginia” Tobacco– A lighter, milder tobacco grown in Suffolk, USA.
 Used in our Gran Reserva Imperious XV and Honeywood liquids.

 Corojo Tobacco – Developed in Cuba and now grown in Honduras and the USA.
 Corojo has been Used extensively in Cigar wrappers and has a unique spicy taste.
 We use this variety in our Appleleaf and Havano Gold liquids.

 Perique tobacco – A strong and powerful taste widely used as pipe tobacco.
 This tobacco is so good we named a liquid after it.